microsoft/net-offloads/quic-encryption-offload.md

 ## Sending Packets

-The app then calls `WSASendMsg` with an unencrypted QUIC packet (or, if USO is also being used, a set of unencrypted QUIC packets).
+The app calls `WSASendMsg` with an unencrypted QUIC packet (or, if USO is also being used, a set of unencrypted QUIC packets).
 The packet(s) must be smaller than the current MTU by the size of the authentication tag, which is currently 16 bytes for all supported ciphers.
 This leaves space for the tag to be added to the packet during encryption.